 Conservation Authorities are not mandated to adopt a complaints policy since there is no requirement stipulated in the Conservation Authorities Act.
 As a result, each authority may adopt a policy to suit their own needs of each Authority.

-The public can report their concerns by calling 613-472-3137, by email at email@example.com, or stopping at the Crowe Valley Conservation Authority office at 70 Hughes Lane, Marmora, Ontario.
+The public can report their concerns by filling out THIS FORM and emailing to , or dropping it off at the Crowe Valley Conservation Authority office at 70 Hughes Lane, Marmora, Ontario.